-August started with a stunning sunny and warm day on the first, which saw the annual Welsh Fifteen moment, when we saw more than 15 butterflies around the Buddleia bushes, for the first time in the year.
+August started with a stunning sunny and warm day on the first, which gave us an early annual Welsh fifteen moment, when we saw more than 15 butterflies around the Buddleia bushes, for the first time in the year.

-It reflects a constancy, for now, of life lived here and captured beautifully in 1995 by my brother Mark’s poem, written at and about Gelli Uchaf.
-Though the date is very variable – in 2012, it wasn’t until August 28th.
+It reflects a constancy, for now, of life lived here and captured beautifully in 1995 by my brother Mark’s poem, written at, and about Gelli Uchaf.
+Though the actual date of this seasonal marker is very variable – in 2012, it wasn’t until August 28th.

 Extract from ‘In Translation’ by Mark Wormald :